Building petermarc.com: design, code, and AI in one repo

 Why rebuild

 The old site did the job, but it couldn't show how I work now.
-I needed a place that reads like a senior product designer who ships — case studies with real metrics, a services page that filters founders quickly, interaction experiments that prove craft, and copy that doesn't need a call to explain what I do.
+I needed a place that reads like a lead product designer who ships, case studies with real metrics, a services page that filters founders quickly, interaction experiments that prove craft, and copy that doesn't need a call to explain what I do.
 The constraint was time: one person, no agency pipeline, no CMS admin.
 Everything had to live in the repo, deploy in minutes, and stay editable during client work.

 The site is the case study.

-Every pattern on petermarc.com — scroll reveals, portfolio filters, short-form work — is something I would defend in a client review.
+Every pattern on petermarc.com, scroll reveals, portfolio filters, short-form work, is something I would defend in a client review.

 Stack

 App Router first.
 Server Components where possible, client components only when scroll, motion, or browser APIs require it.
-No database — portfolio data is TypeScript modules compiled at build time.
+No database, portfolio data is TypeScript modules compiled at build time.

 Core dependencies: